notthetup/awesome-webaudio/readme.md

 ### Tutorials
 - [WebAudio School](https://github.com/mmckegg/web-audio-school	) - A series of self-guided workshops to learn WebAudio.
+- [Web Audio API Understandable Reference](https://web-audio-api.firebaseapp.com/) - A reference that aims to be easy to understand for those who know some JavaScript and basic audio principles.
 - [The Web Audio API: What Is It?](https://code.tutsplus.com/tutorials/the-web-audio-api-what-is-it--cms-23735) - Intro to WebAudio.
 - [Web Audio Basics](https://github.com/kylestetz/Web-Audio-Basics) - A growing set of light code samples with CodePen links for each.
 - [Web Audio Perf](https://padenot.github.io/web-audio-perf/) - Performance of various AudioNodes and strategies for efficient resource usage (from WAC2016).